Hankay History, Family Crest & Coats of Arms

 Early records in Cheshire revealed: Jonn Hanky, of Churton in 1533, according to Earwaker's East Cheshire; and the Wills of Chester listed Hugh Hankey, of Churton in 1562 and Robert Hankey, of Darnell in 1610.

-Important Dates for the Hankay family
+Early History of the Hankay family

 This web page shows only a small excerpt of our Hankay research.
 Another 104 words (7 lines of text) covering the years 1770 and 1761 are included under the topic Early Hankay History in all our PDF Extended History products and printed products wherever possible.